danburzo/toolbox/nextjs.md

 ```

 Finally, note that `gh-pages` won't push dotfiles by default, so we need to use the `--dotfiles` flag in our `deploy` script in `package.json`.

+> You may also want to include `rm -rf .next` as the first command in your `yarn deploy` script, as Next.js will [not delete previous builds](https://github.com/zeit/next.js/issues/6009) and will cause files to accumulate on your `gh-pages` branch.